23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 14. Pure Thai Cookhouse

 If you ask a local about the best Thai restaurants in Hell’s Kitchen, they’ll tell you about Pure Thai Cookhouse.
 Thai food lovers rejoice; this is the place for you.
-They pride themselves on hand-pulled noodles and the freshest ingredients for their authentic dishes.
+The team at this popular eatery prides itself on serving hand-pulled noodles and the freshest ingredients in their authentic dishes.

 The Vibe

-You won’t have a lot of room to move around in this cozy restaurant, but despite its small size, you’ll be grateful you visited.
-You won’t mind bumping elbows with strangers at one of the best restaurants in Hell’s Kitchen while you chow down on noodles.
+You won’t have a lot of room to move around in this cozy restaurant in Hell’s Kitchen, but despite its small size, you’ll be grateful you visited.
+You won’t mind bumping elbows with strangers while you chow down on noodles.

 What to Order

 The pork and crab dry noodles is the restaurant’s most popular dish, so that’s a great place to start.
-If that’s not quite your speed, you can’t go wrong with pad thai.
+If that’s not quite your speed, Pure Thai Cookhouse is one of the best restaurants in Hell’s Kitchen, NYC, for pad thai.

 The Vibe